Statutory interpretation: Criticism

+Other scholars argue that the canons should be reformulated as "canonical" or archetypical queries helping to direct genuine inquiry rather than purporting to somehow help provide answers in themselves.

-European perception
+European thought

 The French philosopher Montesquieu (1689–1755) believed that courts should act as "the mouth of the law", but soon it was found that some interpretation is inevitable.

 Following the German scholar Friedrich Carl von Savigny (1779–1861) the four main interpretation methods are: